Complexity Classification in Infinite-Domain Constraint Satisfaction: The Existential Second-Order Perspective

 Moreover, one can show the following monadic version of Proposition~\ref{thm:connected-snp}.

 \begin{proposition} Let $\Phi$ be a monadic SNP sentence.
-Then the class of structures that satisfies $\Phi$ is closed under disjoint unions if and only if $\Phi$ is equivalent to a connected monadic SNP sentence. \end{proposition}
+Then the class of structures that satisfy $\Phi$ is closed under disjoint unions if and only if $\Phi$ is equivalent to a connected monadic SNP sentence. \end{proposition}

 \begin{proof} Let $V$ be the set of variables of the first-order part $\phi$ of $\Phi$, let $P_1, \dots, P_k$ be the existential monadic predicates in $\Phi$, and let $\tau$ be the input signature so that $\phi$ has signature $\{P_1,\dots,P_k\} \cup \tau$.
 If $\Phi$ is connected, then it describes a problem that is closed under disjoint unions; this follows from Theorem~\ref{thm:connected-snp}.